 - Let go of expectations.
 They plant the seeds of disappointment and resentment.
 Instead, be open to what your partner and the universe have in store for you.

 - Focus on giving love.
-Remember the love you feel is the love you give.
+If you’re feeling emotionally abandoned, remember the love you feel is the love you give.
 Even if you’re in a relationship, write yourself a love letter about your wonderful traits and acts of courage.
 Tell yourself you love you.
 Read it aloud in the mirror.
 This may sound foolish, but it works and boosts your self-esteem!
 You can also focus on the positive traits of your partner.
 Imagine opening your heart and sending him or her love.
 If that’s difficult, recall a time when you shared love, and then bring that memory fully into the present.

 - Be creative.
 It shows an investment of time, love, and thought when you create something special.
 You can create a treasure hunt for your partner to find a gift or card.
 Instead of roses, sprinkle the bed with flower petals.
 Give a sensuous candlelit foot rub, massage, or body wash.
 Write your favorite, shared memories with colored pens.
 Make a collage of your dream home, family, or past or future adventures together designed with leaves, dried flowers, photographs, or magazine clippings.

 - Whatever you do, be real.
 Your true feelings are apparent anyway, and hiding them creates more problems.
-That doesn’t mean you have to spill your guts, but in a dicey situation, choose words that are true for you.
+That doesn’t mean you have to spill your guts, but in a dicey situation, muster the courage to be authentic, and choose words that are true for you.

 ©2012 Darlene Lancer, MFT